capejs/capejs/README.md

 This example will insert `<div>Hello World!</div>` into the `div#hello-message` element.

+First of all, we *must* define the `render` method for CapeJS components.
+The role of this method is to create a *virtual* DOM tree.
+CapeJS updates the *real* DOM tree of browsers using this virtual tree.

+Within the `render` method, we can use `this.markup` method.
+It takes a function (*callback*) and returns a virtual DOM tree.

+A callback for the `markup` method should have an argument.
-In the JavaScript, `m` works as a *markup builder*.
+In the example above, the `m` is the argument and is called *markup builder*.
-If you call its `div` method, you can add a `div` element to the component.
+If you call its `div` method, you can add a `div` node to the virtual DOM tree.
+The markup builder has methods for all valid tag names of HTML5, such as `p`, `span`, `br`, `section`, `video`, etc.

-You can call `this.root` to get the element which the component was mounted on.
+You can call `this.root` to get the node which the component was mounted on.
-Note that you can access to `data-name` attributes of the `root` element by `this.root.data.name`.
+And you can access to `data-name` attributes of the `root` node by `this.root.data.name`.

 A working demo is found in the directory `demo/hello_message`.